mate71pl/mmrelaynode/README.md

 docker compose -f "docker-compose.yaml" up -d --build
 ```

-If modifying the scripts, with the containers stopped, use these commands to rebuild them *(note the first command will remove all stopped containers)*:
+If modifying the scripts, use these commands to rebuild the containers from scratch:

 ```
-docker system prune -af
+docker-compose down --volumes
 docker-compose build --no-cache
 docker-compose up -d --force-recreate
 ```